Amygos/vagrant-qa/README.md

 ```
 gist  -d "Amygos/dev#1 QA ENV 1" Vagrantfile playbook.yml requirements.ym
 ```
-* Copy the relative gist link or use `-c` options for copy the resulting link to the clipboard
+* Copy the related gist link or use `-c` options to copy the resulting link to the clipboard
-* Add the link to the QA test cases in the relative issue.
+* Add the link to the QA test cases in the issue

 ## Execute QA test